kstenerud/concise-encoding/cbe-specification.md

 ### Reference

-A reference is a stand-in for an object that has been [marked](#marker) elsewhere in this or another document.
+A reference is a non-referring, visible pseudo-object that acts as a stand-in for an object that has been [marked](#marker) earlier in this or another document.
 This can be useful for repeating or cyclic data.
 Unlike other pseudo-objects, references can be used just like regular objects (for example, `(begin-map) ("a key") (reference) (end-container)` is valid).

 A reference begins with the reference type (0x98), followed by either a [tag name](#tag-name) or a [URI](#uri).